syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 ## Stacking Column Chart

-**Stacking Column** Chart is similar to column charts except the “Y-values”.
-These “Y-values” stack on top of each other in a specified series order.
-This helps to visualize the relationship of parts to the whole chart.
+**Stacking Column** Chart is similar to column charts except the Y-values.
+These Y-values stack on top of each other in a specified series order.
+This helps to visualize the relationship of parts to whole across categories.

 {% highlight js %}